 Paddington locals had long been calling out for a wine bar.
 And in 2021, they received one – in a former clothing store on Given Terrace.

-The by-the-glass list includes rotating classics (like Barossa shiraz and Provence rosé), alongside natural drops and alternative varieties, such as a Picpoul de Pinet from the Languedoc and a Ravensworth sangiovese.
-Outside of that, the 450-bottle underground cellar is filled with rare burgundies, barolos and cult Australian wines.
+The by-the-glass list includes rotating classics (like Barossa shiraz and Provence rosé), alongside natural drops and alternative varieties, which might include Picpoul de Pinet from the Languedoc and a Ravensworth sangiovese.
+Outside of that, the 450-bottle cellar is filled with rare burgundies, barolos and cult Australian wines.

-Rami and Holman worked closely with Fino Foods and Saison Salumi to develop a simple offering of nibbles, cheese and charcuterie.
+Rami and Holman worked closely with Fino Foods and Saison Salumi to develop a simple offering of small plates, cheese and charcuterie.
 Think Olasagasti anchovies with toasted sourdough; squid ink and truffle salumi with guindilla peppers; and grilled buffalo haloumi with quince and fresh honeycomb.